 3. Consider if your work is meaningful to you and helpful to others.

 4. Use the new information about yourself to enhance your career.

-Too often, we use the wrong lens when examining our career opportunities.
+Too often, we use the wrong lens when examining Enneagram Type 5 careers and opportunities.

 We say things like:

 “I’m stuck here,”